Shivamkanse2104/Infosys-milestone/README.md

 Jahnavi... can you check the code again in sample6.py file from 217th line... i have update it... if you want to do any changes.. you can made the changes and update it

 in that code there is no query answering section.
 I have updated the sample6.py code from the end of 2nd code.
 Once have a look whether it is write or not.
 If its ok i will update the milestone4_code.py

+once done can you add output images so that i will include them in ppt